 We think one of the best ways to experience a country and connect with the locals is by eating!
-From Padron peppers to patatas bravas, and turrón to tapas, Spain knows how to pull out the stops when it comes to delicious food.
-Spanish food is simple, using fresh, local ingredients (and generous amounts of olive oil!), and dishes like paella and tapas have rightfully put the country on the world foodie map.
-Here's our guide to some traditional foods to try on your trip to Spain – your taste buds are in for a treat!
+From patatas bravas to Padrón peppers and turrón to churros with chocolate, Spain knows how to pull out all the stops when it comes to delicious cuisine.
+Spanish food is simple and uses fresh, local ingredients, so it's no wonder dishes like paella and tapas have rightfully put the country on the world foodie map.
+Here's our guide to some traditional foods to try on your trip to Spain.

 What is tapas?

-Tapas is woven into the fabric of Spanish culture, and it's also one of the main reasons why Spanish cuisine is so famous around the world.
+Tapas is woven into the fabric of Spanish culture and is one of the main reasons Spanish cuisine is so famous around the world.
 But what is it exactly?
-Tapas are basically small share plates of food eaten as a snack or appetiser.
-It could be anything from a board of olives, cured meats and bread to garlic prawns and fried octopus.
-Socialising starts and ends late in Spain, so locals often order a few tapas dishes to keep going until the main meal.
-Sharing tapas and a few drinks with friends is also a popular way to socialise.
-We encourage you to order lots of tapas in Spain, as it's a fantastic way to sample as many Spanish dishes as possible thanks to the small portion size.
+A tapa is basically a small plate of food eaten as a snack or appetizer.
+It could be anything from a board of olives, cured meats and bread, garlic prawns or fried octopus.
+Socializing starts and ends late in Spain, so locals often order a few tapas dishes to keep going until the main meal.
+Sharing tapas and a few drinks with friends is also a popular way to socialize.
+We encourage you to order lots of tapas in Spain, as it's a fantastic way to sample as many Spanish dishes as possible, thanks to the small portion size.

 Paella is probably Spain's most well-known food.
 This delectable, safron-flavoured rice dish originated in Valencia hundreds of years ago when hungry servants would combine rice with leftovers from Moorish kings' lavish banquets.
 There are different takes on the dish throughout Spain, but the mixed version with chorizo, mussels and prawns is the most popular internationally.
 But, if we had to recommend just one type, it’s got to be the original Valencian version with rabbit, chicken and butter beans.